stewbond/sierpinski/README.md

     - Greyscale : Instead of drawing a black pixel, just increment the darkness of that pixel.
     - Figure out how to go 3D.
     - Scroll and Zoom
+- ** Refactoring **
+    - Split OptionsStruct into something for the GUI (not exposed to Algorithms) and something for the `Algorithm`.
+    - Reduce the amount of work new Algorithms need to do to be created.
+Make them module and plugin-able.

 ## Implementing Algorithms
 The application isn't totally optimized for adding algorithms.
 You need to change a few files.
 Here's what you need to do: